 When I returned, the area had changed completely.
 There were new shops, restaurants, and cafés crowded with people.
 There was an Ethiopian eatery run by a chef from Addis Ababa and a barbecue joint helmed by a Joburg township chef.
 Madonna’s yogi had led a seminar at Arts on Main.
 Film director Michel Gondry had held a workshop here.
 Adidas had sponsored a street-style festival, and Fox Street, the main drag, was thronged with skaters, artists, and designers.

 Liebmann says the prices of the buildings encircling his development have doubled since the project began.
 But he’s still buying them up at a furious pace.
-At 30, Liebmann is filled with energy and optimism.
-As the project has grown, he has hired a team of urban planners to assist him.
 His next challenge will be to weave his new, hipsterish neighborhood together with the communities that surround it.
 “I’m building affordable housing at the edge of Maboneng,” he says, “so the people who work here will be able to live here and be a part of the community.”
 A year ago I might have been skeptical about Liebmann’s idealism, but after seeing what he has done, I want to return next year to see how this city of light has grown.

 Walking through the Wits Art Museum with one of its curators, Fiona Rankin-Smith, I realize Joburg’s importance for South African cultural life.
 First, there’s Rankin-Smith’s personal story.
 She started her career near the Durban suburbs where she was born.
 “I was an art teacher there,” she says.
 “And I felt like I was slowly dying because it was so boring.”
-She moved to Johannesburg 18 years ago.
+So she moved to Johannesburg.